A man, a sentry post, a little dance

 until next year’s eagerly awaited, unending holiday,

-seashores echoing eternally.
+seashores and bird cries echoing eternally.

 There you hesitantly unstoppered, with trembling hands,